 Each song is different though and we would employ a different approach to creating sequencer parts depending on what was appropriate.

 Your surprise appearance with your former bandmates at the Teenage Cancer Trust gig in 2010 was a genuinely show-stopping moment, and became The Electricity Club’s Event of 2010.
 Were you surprised at the sheer scale of the welcome you received from the crowd?
 Do you have fond memories of the night?

 Well, being there on stage felt strangely familiar – which is maybe not surprising considering how much touring we used to do – but it was like I’d never been away.
 I had forgotten just how it feels though when a large audience is behind you like that.
 A proud moment for me knowing that most people were so happy about it.
 It was great to see everyone (band and crew) and to catch up with their news, see how they were all fairing.
 The fact that is was for a worthy cause was also important of course, and I felt there would be a warm reaction from the people – which there definitely was 🙂

 ‘Songs of Faith and Devotion’ is my favourite album, and the tracks ‘In Your Room’, ‘Walking In My Shoes’ and ‘Never Let Me Down Again’ amongst others.
 No particular RECOIL favourites.
 Anything from ‘Unsound Methods’ onward, really.

-You commented on the prevalence of MP3 culture and the decline of the music industry to Side-Line Magazine in early 2008.
+You commented on MP3 culture and the decline of the music industry to Side-Line Magazine in early 2008.
 Three years on, what do you think of the situation now and how it affects you as an artist?